mvolkmann/blog/src/turso.md

 - Sign up by entering `turso auth signup`

+## CLI

 - Create a database by entering `turso db create {db-name}`

 - View information about the database by entering `turso db show {db-name}`

-  This will output the URL, primary location (ex. ord), replica location (ex. atl), and size (ex.
+  This will output the URL, primary location (ex. ord for Chicago), replica location (ex. atl for Atlanta), and size (ex.
 4.1 kB).

 - Connect to the database shell by entering `turso db shell {db-name}`